leave a comment

 Someone sensible would then put it on a bed of rice, but in all the excitement I had forgotten to cook any, so I had it on its own.
 It wasn’t quite like takeaway stuff, it was different and very good.
 I didn’t realise quite how good until I caught myself licking the bowl clean <blush>.

 Pour the fat into clean dry jars when still liquid, leaving the bits of burn debris behind.
 I’m planning to store mine in the fridge, so the whole thing will cost very little more than the beef itself.
 Fortunately making this is enough work that I won’t be doing it daily if I plan to do anything else with my life.
 I guess even though I’m not bothered about the fat, I know that even a little sugar is bad for you.

-Drinks Fermented Philosophy Uncategorized
+Better value elsewhere Drinks Fermented Philosophy Uncategorized

 leave a comment